Hollow Hold: A Core Stability Challenge

 -

-- Press your lower back firmly into the ground.
-This is crucial to prevent arching, which can strain your lower back.
+Press your lower back firmly into the ground.
+This is crucial to prevent arching and protect your lower back.

 -

-- Raise your arms, shoulders, and legs slightly off the ground (about 6-12 inches).
-Your body should form a slight curve, like a banana shape.
+Raise your arms, shoulders, and legs slightly off the ground (about 6–12 inches).

 -